It is a procedure that enables your doctor to view the inside of the urethra and the bladder.

 - To evaluate the upper tract swelling (hydroureteronephrosis) by injecting contrast material.
 This test is called retrograde bulb ureterogram.
 The last 2 procedures will need the use of fluoroscopy (involves radiation)

 Inform your doctor all the medications you are taking, so that any blood thinners, like Acitrom, Clopilet, may be temporarily stopped.
-Your diabetic and blood pressure medications may need to be stopped and this will be informed to you by anesthetists.
+Your diabetic and blood pressure medications may need to be stopped and this will be informed to you by anaesthetists.

 If you have a sterile urine culture, no antibiotic is required.
 But if the urine culture is positive and if we are doing any intervention (even if the urine culture is sterile) antibiotic will be given based on sensitivity or as per hospital antibiotic policy.